-Writing Centre appointments May 29 onwards will be held in our new location on the first floor of the McMurrich Building (12 Queen's Park Crescent West).
-This building is accessibile through a powered door entrance facing Queens Park West.
-There is no parking (or vehicle stop area) off queens park or around this entrance.
+Writing Centre appointments will be held in our new location on the first floor of the McMurrich Building (12 Queen's Park Crescent West), Room 108.
+This building is accessibile through a powered door entrance facing Queens Park West; however, there is no parking (or vehicle stop area) off Queen's Park or around this entrance.

 Please note: The following departments/faculties offer their own writing support through one-on-one consultations: Architecture, OISE, Dentistry, Nursing, Pharmacy, Physical Education, Public Health (PhD students) and Social Work.